grant-strayvoltage/gameoff/README.md

 # .plan

-* improve basic physics engine - key thing is handling multiple object collisions (for example player pushing a block on a moving platform, things go crazy right now) - recommend converting tiles to boxes/objects to make more uniform.
+* tune box2d settings and player movement, fix on ground detection for jumping
-* add one way collisions (can jump up through)
+* add one way collisions (can jump up through, power unit and most things can go up through)
 * add switch
 * add on contact triggers
 * improve player controls and throwing the power unit